 As a next step, we need to import the data that we’ll use for training the classifier:

-Once we’ve chosen the CSV file with the hotel reviews, a preview of the data will be shown on the screen, let’s click Continue:
+Once we’ve uploaded the file, a preview of the data will be shown on the screen, let’s click Continue:

 Now, it's time to define the tags that our classifier will use.
 Let’s work with tags like Location, Comfort & Facilities, and Staff: